Alexandria Hotels: Where to Stay in Alexandria, Egypt

 Downtown and Raml Station Area

 Steigenberger Cecil Hotel (formerly the Cecil) is the most atmospherically significant option in Alexandria.
 Built in 1930 on the Corniche at Raml Station, it was a meeting point for British officials, writers, and intelligence operatives during the Second World War.
 Somerset Maugham, Lawrence Durrell, and Winston Churchill all stayed here.
-The building retains its original character; the rooms are dated relative to modern standards but the history is genuine.
-Rates run EGP 2,000–4,500 per night ($40–90).
+The building retains its original character — the lobby, the cage elevator, and the wood-panelled bar are largely unchanged.
+The rooms are dated relative to modern standards but the history is genuine.
+Rates run approximately EGP 2,000–4,500 per night ($40–90 as of 2026).
+The location is hard to beat: the Bibliotheca Alexandrina is a 10-minute walk east, Qaitbay Citadel approximately 20 minutes west, and the Corniche fish restaurants are directly below.

 Holiday Inn Alexandria — Corniche provides reliable mid-range accommodation with Corniche views.
-Rates EGP 2,500–5,000 per night ($50–100).
-Less character than the Cecil but more consistent in the basics.
+The rooms are modern and well-maintained by Egyptian hotel standards.
+Rates approximately EGP 2,500–5,000 per night ($50–100 as of 2026).
+Less character than the Cecil but more consistent in the basics — hot water, air conditioning, and soundproofing all work reliably.

 Eastern Suburbs: Stanley and San Stefano

 Four Seasons Hotel Alexandria at San Stefano is the premium option in the city.
 Beach access, a pool, marina views, and full Four Seasons service.
-Rates range EGP 8,000–20,000 per night ($160–400).
-The location is primarily useful for those prioritising the beach and luxury over proximity to the cultural sites.
+The spa is the best in Alexandria, and the breakfast buffet is notably strong.
+Rates range approximately EGP 8,000–20,000 per night ($160–400 as of 2026).
+The location is primarily useful for those prioritising the beach and luxury over proximity to the cultural sites — Downtown is approximately 20 minutes by taxi.

-A cluster of 3–4 star hotels in the Rushdi and Stanley areas offers mid-range options at EGP 1,500–4,000 per night ($30–80).
+A cluster of 3–4 star hotels in the Rushdi and Stanley areas offers additional mid-range options at approximately EGP 1,500–4,000 per night ($30–80 as of 2026).
 Closer to the beach than Downtown; further from everything else.
+The Sheraton Montazah and the Tolip Hotel are among the more reliable properties in this zone.

 Day Visitors vs. Overnight Stays

-Alexandria functions as a day trip from Cairo — the train takes approximately 2–2.5 hours each way.
-A day visit delivers the Bibliotheca Alexandrina, the Corniche, and Qaitbay Citadel.
+Alexandria functions as a day trip from Cairo — the train takes approximately 2–2.5 hours each way (first class tickets approximately EGP 100–180 as of 2026).
+A day visit delivers the Bibliotheca Alexandrina (entry approximately EGP 70 for foreigners), the Corniche, and Qaitbay Citadel (entry approximately EGP 60).
 An overnight stay adds time for a seafood dinner at the Eastern Harbour fish restaurants, an evening walk on the Corniche, and a relaxed morning at whichever sites remain.
-Two nights is enough for a thorough visit.
+Two nights is enough for a thorough visit including the Catacombs of Kom el-Shoqafa (entry approximately EGP 80) and the Roman Amphitheatre (entry approximately EGP 60).

 Summer Booking

 July and August are Alexandria’s busiest period.
-Egyptian families from Cairo arrive in large numbers to escape the summer heat, and the city’s hotels fill significantly.
-Prices rise 30–50% above the rest of the year.
-Book well in advance for any summer visit, particularly on weekends.
+Egyptian families from Cairo arrive in large numbers to escape the summer heat — Cairo regularly exceeds 40°C while Alexandria sits at a more tolerable 30–33°C. The city’s hotels fill significantly, and prices rise 30–50% above the rest of the year.
+Book well in advance for any summer visit, particularly on weekends (Thursday evening through Saturday in Egypt).

 Getting Around Alexandria

-The historic tram network covers the Corniche from Downtown to the eastern suburbs — slow but functional and inexpensive.
-Taxis and ride-hailing apps are the practical option for moving between zones quickly.
+The historic tram network covers the Corniche from Downtown to the eastern suburbs — slow but functional and extremely inexpensive at approximately EGP 3–5 per ride.
+Taxis and ride-hailing apps (Uber and Careem both operate in Alexandria) are the practical option for moving between zones quickly — a Downtown to San Stefano trip costs approximately EGP 50–80 by app.

 Frequently Asked Questions